atimothee/atimothee.github.io/source/_posts/2016-10-08-how-to-run-and-scale-firebase-queue-workers-on-google-app-engine.markdown

 {% endhighlight %}
 Read more about how to configure resources [here](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml#resource-settings).

-App engine will reduce or increase the number of instances of your app basing on the load (and your scaling configuration), and since, we initialize a firebase-queue in our app.js, a new queue worker will be created everytime a new instance is created. >Effectively, `number of instances == number of queue workers`.
+App engine will reduce or increase the number of instances of your app basing on the load (and your scaling configuration), and since, we initialize a firebase-queue in our app.js, a new queue worker will be created everytime a new instance is created.
+So, `number of instances == number of queue workers`.

 >The beauty of Firebase-Queue is that multiple queue workers can be initialized on multiple machines and Firebase-Queue will ensure that only one worker is processing a single queue task at a time.
 So using Google App Engine is a nice way to autoscale your firebase worker-queues.